Public health priority: Routine

 5. Managing single notifications

-Within 3 days of notification of a confirmed case begin follow-up investigation.
+Within 3 working days of a confirmed case begin follow-up investigation.

 Within 5 working days of notification enter confirmed cases on NCIMS.